-- (1) Each \$1.00 increase (decrease) in the assumed public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, would increase (decrease) the amount of each of cash, cash equivalents and marketable securities, working capital, total assets and total stockholders' equity by \$5.2 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+(1) Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, would increase (decrease) the amount of each of cash, cash equivalents and marketable securities, working capital, total assets and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+We may also increase (decrease) the amount of each of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
 We may also increase (decrease) the number of shares we are offering.
-Each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the amount of each of cash, cash equivalents and marketable securities, working capital, total assets and total stockholders' equity by approximately \$29.1 million, assuming the assumed public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, remains the same and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
-The as adjusted information is illustrative only and we will adjust this information based on the actual public offering price and other terms of this offering determined at pricing. - (2) We define working capital as current assets less current liabilities.
+Each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the amount of each of cash, cash equivalents and marketable securities, working capital, total assets and total stockholders' equity by approximately \$ million, assuming the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, remains the same and after deducting the underwriting discount and commissions and estimated offering expenses payable by us.
+The as adjusted information is illustrative only and we will adjust this information based on the actual public offering price and other terms of this offering determined at pricing.

+(2) We define working capital as current assets less current liabilities.
 See our unaudited interim consolidated financial statements incorporated by reference in this prospectus for details regarding our current assets and current liabilities.